Northland Information & advice

 Another newcomers' network present in Whangarei is WINGS (Women's International Newcomers' Group Social).
 WINGS isn't just for women.
 It runs family events and social gatherings that include children, spouses, partners and friends.

-Northland also has the Whangarei Migrant Centre which provides a 'one-stop-shop' of settlement services for migrants and newcomers.
+Northland also has a migrant centre called Multicultural Whangarei, which provides a 'one-stop-shop' of settlement services for migrants and newcomers.
 It works to make it easier for migrants to access information and connect with each other.

 Check their website for more details.